dwvisser/jam-daq-testfrontend/readme.txt

 Launching
 ---------
-On windows systems, running launch.bat will launch the Jam Test Front End.
-If you have built from source using the above instructions, you need to be in the target 'release' folder.
+Once you have successfully built the project, cd to the target release folder.
+On Windows systems, running launch.bat will launch the Jam Test Front End.
+For Linux, run using launch.sh.

 Using
 -----